ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 ^^^^^^^^^^^^^^^^^

 `#281`_ introduces ``-XRequiredTypeArguments`` which is *almost* backwards compatible, except for conflicting with implicit binding.
-The general method of ``-XRequiredTypeArguments`` w.r.t namespacing is to simulate a single namespace by having variable usages check the "other" namespace" when what they are looking for is not found in "proper" namespace for the location of the identifier.
+``-XRequiredTypeArguments`` effectively simulates a single namespace by having variable usages check the "other" namespace when an identifier is unbound in its "proper" namespace (e.g. in the type namespace when the identifier occurs within a type).
 For example,

 ::